 Gravity Forms is one of the best form plugins available for WordPress.
 It is simple to set up forms (simply drag and drop), it is stacked with features (for the more advanced user) and once a visitor has submitted the form, both you and the visitor can get a custom notification/email.
 There are some external services you can connect your forms to, MailChimp, Aweber, Freshbooks etc., and now PayFast too!

 In order to use the PayFast extension, you’ll need a working installation of WordPress and the Gravity Forms plugin already installed.
-The plugin isn’t cheap ($39 for a single site, $199 for a developer’s license), but having access to the features below makes it worth every penny – at least to the “half a million WordPress sites” that are using it.
+The plugin isn’t cheap, but having access to the features below makes it worth every penny – at least to the “half a million WordPress sites” that are using it.

 - Submissions stored on WP back-end